Cruz Azul: 1996–1997: Revival and second treble

 On 20 July 1996, Cruz Azul ended a 16-year title drought by winning the 1996 CONCACAF Champions' Cup, held in Guatemala City.
 Under manager Víctor Manuel Vucetich, the team finished first in the round-robin tournament, including an 11–0 victory over Seattle Sounders.
 That same season, Cruz Azul also won the 1996–97 Copa México, defeating Toros Neza 2–0 at Estadio 10 de Diciembre.

 Cruz Azul before facing León in the second-leg of the Invierno 1997 final on 7 December 1997.

 In 1997, now managed by Luis Fernando Tena, the club won the CONCACAF Champions' Cup for a second consecutive year, defeating LA Galaxy in the final on 24 August.
 On 7 December 1997, Cruz Azul claimed the Invierno 1997 league title, defeating León in the final through a golden goal, ending a 17-year league title drought and securing the club's second continental treble.
 The decisive moment came during extra time in the second-leg, when León goalkeeper Ángel Comizzo fouled striker Carlos Hermosillo inside the penalty area in the 15th minute.
-Referee Arturo Brizio awarded a penalty kick to Cruz Azul, though Comizzo remained on the field.
+Referee Arturo Brizio awarded a penalty kick to Cruz Azul, though Comizzo remained on the pitch.
 Hermosillo, visibly injured from the incident, converted the penalty, securing the title for Cruz Azul under the golden goal rule.